 What if we don’t live in the same region?
 Can we still work together?

 My friend, this is the digital age.
 We don’t need to live anywhere near each other to work together.
-Some of our favorite clients live as far away from our east cost U.S. headquarters as Australia, South Africa, Finland, and Japan.
+Some of our favorite clients live as far away from our east coast U.S. headquarters as Australia, South Africa, Finland, and Korea.
 We’ve never had a problem with any of them.
 (Except for scheduling phone calls.
-But hey, if we need to work after-hours to talk with you, then that’s what we’ll do.)
+But we can work around that with email, or if we need to work after-hours to talk with you, then that’s what we’ll do.)

 How do you handle payments?
 Do you require payment in full before beginning?

-We’ve learned that the best way to handle investments is with a 50% deposit on signing and the balance due on delivery.
-Some small projects may have payment due in full up front.
-For larger projects, we’re willing to work with you on a more flexible payment plan.
-Once we come to an agreement about your investment, you’ll receive a contract to sign and return with your deposit.
+We’ve learned that the best way to handle investments is with a deposit on signing, an installment about halfway through, and the balance due just before or on delivery.
+Some small projects may have a payment due in full upfront.
+For larger projects, we’re willing to work with you on a more flexible payment plan if necessary.
+Once we come to an agreement about your investment, you’ll receive a contract to sign digitally and return with your deposit.
 That reserves your spot on our schedule.
-An invoice for the second or subsequent payments will come at agreed-upon intervals or when you receive your completed project.

 I need an agent!
 Will you represent me?